Ahl Al-Bayt World Assembly: Controversies

 The Ahl Al-Bayt World Assembly has attracted several controversies.
-The organization is among several Iranian-backed groups as well as several activists in an attempt to export the Islamic Revolution and participating in some activities of the organizations (including ABWA) waging the campaign to delegitimize Israel.
-It also has ties with the Islamic Revolutionary Guard Corps as well as Islamist militant groups in the Middle East region such as Hezbollah and Hamas.
+The organization is among several Iranian-backed groups accused of exporting the Islamic Revolution, and also of participating in activities waging a campaign to delegitimize Israel.
+It also has ties with the Islamic Revolutionary Guard Corps, as well as Islamist militant groups in the Middle East region such as Hezbollah and Hamas.

-In February 2019, the Canada Revenue Agency revoked Ahlul Bayt Assembly of Canada's status after it was alleged it was “acting as a facilitator organization to support the operational goals” of ABWA.
+In February 2019, the Canada Revenue Agency revoked Ahlul Bayt Assembly of Canada's status after it was alleged to be “acting as a facilitator organization to support the operational goals” of ABWA.